armscye/armscye/packages/express/README.md

 **Usage notes**

-Here's a basic example demonstrating how to use a `NotchHandler` to handle a GET request and return a simple response:
+Here's a basic example demonstrating how to use a `NotchHandler` to handle a HTTP request and return a simple response:

 ```ts
 class MyHandler implements NotchHandler {